⚠️ We are currently updating our 2021/22 tax guidance across the website

-You must do this within 30 days of the date of HMRC's notice of their decision.
+You must usually do this within 30 days of the date of HMRC's notice of their decision.
 HMRC’s decision notice may be in the form of a letter, but it could also be an assessment, penalty notice or other document.

 If you make your appeal more than 30 days after the date of the decision, HMRC might still agree to consider your late appeal.
 If HMRC do not accept your late appeal, you can apply to the tribunal to decide whether your late appeal may be allowed.

 Your appeal must be in writing.
 You can either use an appeal form, or you can write your own letter of appeal.
 An appeal form may have been sent to you with the HMRC decision notice.

 You must provide the following information with your appeal:

 - your name, or the name of your business;